DmitryMyadzelets/epicx/journal/week 26.md

 4. Given (Qc, Th, I) find Tc for the stae 2.
 5. If (Tc < Tc2) then the stage 2 provides enough cooling, end.
 Otherwise add modules N=N+1 and go to the step 3.

-The resulting tempearatures and number of the Peltire modules are shown below:
+The resulting tempearatures and the number of the Peltier modules are shown below:

 <img alt="Two-stage cooling diagram" src="/img/2024-06-27 - Two-stage colling.png" width=400px>